fishjam-cloud/web-sdk/examples/react-client/readme.md

   - connecting to Fishjam Cloud
   - streaming camera, microphone and screen sharing
-  - displaying other participants video and audio
+  - displaying other peers video and audio

 - [minimal-react](./minimal-react/) - minimal example of usage of Fishjam React Client: